JetBrains/teamcity-documentation/topics/xcode-project.md

 <note>

-To run an Xcode build, you need to have one or more build agents running Mac OS X with installed Xcode.
+To run an Xcode build, you need to have one or more build agents running macOS with installed Xcode.
 </note>

 <anchor name="Xcode 7.x Support"/>